adeo/mozaic-design-system/src/pages/Components/Toggle/index.md

   Use checkboxes instead of toggles if another validation action is to be required from the user.
 </hintitem>
 <hintitem dont="true">
-  Never use toggle for multiple choices in a set of related options, use checkboxes instead
+  Never use toggle for multiple choices in a set of related options, use checkboxes instead.
 </hintitem>
 <hintitem dont="true">
-  Never use toggle when validation is required
+  Never use toggle when validation action is required.
 </hintitem>

 You can find more informations in [this medium article](https://uxplanet.org/checkbox-vs-toggle-switch-7fc6e83f10b8)